Ruth Cuadra's Personal Profile

 AA-MDS-TALK and Marrowforums

-Ironically, it's partly through my involvement that the listserv evolved, after 10 years, into Marrowforums.
-My commitment to facilitating personal communication continues, and a web-based forum system is the new way to do that.
+Ironically, it's partly through my involvement that the listserv ended, after 10 years, evolving into Marrowforums.
+My commitment to facilitating personal communication continues, and a web-based forum system is the modern way to do that.

 The technical side of running the forum system is managed by my husband, but I'm available to correspond about my experiences and to help people get the support they need.